ARM-software/arm-trusted-firmware/docs/cpu-errata-workarounds.md

 All workarounds are disabled by default.
 The platform is reponsible for enabling these workarounds according to its requirement by defining the errata workaround build flags in the platform specific makefile.
+In case these workarounds are enabled for the wrong CPU revision then the errata workaround is not applied.
+In the DEBUG build, this is indicated by printing a warning to the crash console.

 In the current implementation, a platform which has more than 1 variant with different revisions of a processor has no runtime mechanism available